KimDebroye/KidsMode/README.md

 - At first run, this tool does the following:
 	- It creates a subfolder called 'assets'.
 	- It creates a 'KidsMode.ini' file in the assets folder.
-	- It creates backup of all files and folders that this tool may change in the 'assets\backup' folder.
+	- It creates a backup of all files and folders that this tool may change in the 'assets\backup' folder.
 		- **Important note: depending on the size and quantity of the files and folders needing a backup, it may take some time for this tool to pop up when you run it the first time.
 Please be patient.**
 	- Note: when the 'assets' folder is deleted, the above steps are repeated.
 - **Retropie Options Menu**